An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in Aberdeenshire, where they held a family seat in their territories.
+First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat in their territories.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all Scotland.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 Allegiances were important to Scottish middle age survival.
 They held a family seat at the lands of Reikie near Alford in Aberdeen.

 This web page shows only a small excerpt of our Reekie research.
 Another 160 words(11 lines of text) covering the years 1552, 1567, and 1745 are included under the topic Early Reekie History in all our PDF Extended History products.

 More information is included under the topic Early Reekie Notables in all our PDF Extended History products.